sontungexpt/buffer-closer/README.md

 ## Usage

 - This plugin will automatically close inactive buffers after a period of time in minutes or when the new buffer is adding
-- If you want to close all inactive buffers immediately, you can use `:CloseRetiredBuffer` command
+- If you want to close all inactive buffers immediately, you can use `:BufferCloserRetire` command

 ## Similar Plugins